-GENERAL ORDER

-MISC.
-21-401

-By General Order dated February 7, 2020, this Court adopted the Interim Bankruptcy Rules implementing the Small Business Reorganization Act of 2019.
+Case 21-00401 Doc 8 Filed 07/27/22 Entered 07/27/22 07:45:59 Desc Main Document Page 1 of 3 UNITED STATES BANKRUPTCY COURT DISTRICT OF MINNESOTA IN RE: ADOPTION OF INTERIM BANKRUPTCY RULES IMPLEMENTING THE SMALL BUSINESS REORGANIZATION ACT OF 2019 AND THE BANKRUPTCY THRESHOLD ADJUSTMENT AND TECHNICAL CORRECTIONS ACT (BTATC ACT) GENERAL ORDER MISC.
+21-401 By General Order dated February 7, 2020, this Court adopted the Interim Bankruptcy Rules implementing the Small Business Reorganization Act of 2019.
 On March 27, 2020, the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) was signed into law.
 Section 1113 of that legislation made several temporary changes to the Bankruptcy Code to provide financial assistance during the coronavirus crisis.
-These changes were implemented through March 27, 2022, unless extended by Congress.
-By General Order dated April 21, 2020, this Court amended Interim Bankruptcy Rule 1020 to correspond to the temporary changes to the Bankruptcy Code.
-The bankruptcy provisions in the CARES Act have expired and the Court is now amending Interim Bankruptcy Rule 1020 to remove the CARES Act provisions from that rule as follows:
+By General Order dated April 21, 2020, this Court amended Interim Bankruptcy Rule 1020 to correspond to the temporary changes to the Bankruptcy Code, which expired on March 27, 2022.
+By General Order dated April 1, 2022, this Court amended Interim Bankruptcy Rule 1020 to remove the CARES Act provisions from that rule.
+On June 21, 2022, the Bankruptcy Threshold Adjustment and Technical Corrections Act (BTATC Act) was signed into law, which retroactively reinstates the debt limit for Case 21-00401 Doc 8 Filed 07/27/22 Entered 07/27/22 07:45:59 Desc Main Document Page 2 of 3 determining eligibility to proceed under subchapter V of chapter 11 to the debt limit in effect under the CARES Act.
+The Court is now amending Interim Bankruptcy Rule 1020 as follows: